Stroke Recovery and the Role of Rehabilitation

 Physical therapists (PTs) work on strengthening, mobility, range of motion, and function to build endurance and help with independence.
 Some activities PTs may focus on include:

 - transferring in and out of bed, chairs, or cars

-- walking or progressing gait with various assistive aids to improve endurance and stability
+- walking or progressing gait using various assistive aids and the newest technology such as the EksoNR and GaitBetter devices, which can help to improve endurance and stability

 - building strength and endurance, as patients may lose function after being in the hospital following a stroke